GrnMonky/GitHubUsers/README.md

 ✅ Number of followers
 ✅ Number of following

-〇Below that, display a list of the user's repositories that are not forked.
+✅ Below that, display a list of the user's repositories that are not forked.
-・Repository name
+✅ Repository name
-・Programming language used
+✅ Programming language used
-・Number of stars
+✅ Number of stars
-・Description
+✅ Description

-〇Tapping on a row in the repository list should display the repository's URL in a WebView.
+✅ Tapping on a row in the repository list should display the repository's URL in a WebView.